nice/clarity/src/content/blog/sample-post-10.md

 ---
-title: "A Journey into Urban Landscapes"
+title: "Exploring the Dynamic Stillness"
-description: 'Hidden gems waiting to be discovered through the lens of a camera'
+description: "Finding Harmony in Motionless Moments"
-excerpt: 'Embark on a visual exploration of the urban jungle as we capture the essence of bustling cityscapes, architectural marvels, and hidden gems waiting to be discovered through the lens of a camera.'
+excerpt: "Embrace moments of quiet interlude to find clarity, connection, and a deeper sense of harmony with the world.
+Discover the subtle rhythm, connection, and renewed inspiration in the calm."

-imageUrl: '/blog-placeholder-3.jpg'
+imageUrl: "/placeholder-10.jpg"
-imageAlt: "hello world"
+imageAlt: "ferris wheel"

 pubDate: 'Jan 15 2024'